The Politics of Engagement

 What does engagement mean?

 Gallup’s choice to exclude items related to cognitive engagement has more significance than being a mere semantic shift because research by Duhita Mahatmya reveals that “the ability to become cognitively engaged with school is greater during adolescence compared to both early and middle childhood.”
 5 Duhita Mahatmya , Brenda J. Lohman , Jennifer L. Matjasko , and Amy Feldman Farb, Engagement Across Developmental Periods, p.
-55. In Handbook of Research on Student Engagement
+55. In Handbook of ...continue

 Beyond clearly measuring all three dimensions of engagement, Shui-fong Lam recommends separating the indicators of student engagement from the contextual factors or facilitators of student engagement.
 6 Shui-fong Lam , Bernard P. H. Wong , Hongfei Yang , and Yi Liu, Understanding Student Engagement with a Contextual Model, p.
-404 “Indicators are the characteristics that belong inside the construct of student engagement proper, e.g., students’ effort and enthusiasm in school work.
-By contrast, facilitators are the causal factors outside the construct, e.g., teacher support that contributes to student engagement.”
-Many of Gallup’s items are facilitators of engagement (’The adults at my school care about me’) rather than indicators that students are actually engaged.
+404 “Indicators are ...continue Many of Gallup’s items are facilitators of engagement (’The adults at my school care about me’) rather than indicators that students are actually engaged.
 Clearly separating indicators from facilitators allows researchers to examine the correlation between the two.

 All of this is not to say that we shouldn’t care about what Gallup does measure, but since the survey leaves out critical measures of engagement as researchers understand the construct, we should reconsider whether ‘engagement’ is the right word to use.